manojn0010/E-Commerce-Marketplace-Analysis/documentation.md

 > constraints: provides only the month-over-month rolling revenue
 > use case: KPI 6, month-on-month growth calculated directly while answering KPI

+---
+### Data Assumptions and Business Rules
+- Only orders with status = 'delivered' are included in GMV calculations.
+Cancelled and unavailable orders are excluded.
+- GMV includes both product price and freight value.
+- Monetary values are assumed to be in BRL.
+- Review text sentiment analysis is not included due to language variability.
+- City-level analysis is avoided due to inconsistent naming.